FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 //! cargo run --bin fuel-node
 //! ```
 //!
 //!
-With your database backend set up, now start your fuel-indexer binary using the
+With your database backend set up, start your fuel-indexer binary using the
 //! assets from this example:
 //!
 //! ```bash
 //! cargo run --bin fuel-indexer -- --manifest examples/hello-world/hello-index.manifest.yaml
 //! ```
 //!
 //!
-Now trigger an event.
+Call the contract
 //!
 //! ```bash
 //! cargo run --bin hello-bin